 Our prototype focused on form structure, and general look and feel, but details like grids, font sizes, and accessible colors weren’t prioritized.
 I saw this as an opportunity.

-I met with our designer, almost like how an editor works with a writer, to propose improvements to these little details that make a big difference.
-I worked on these fine details directly in code, until we both felt the React components in the style guide delivered the high fidelity version of the desired design style.
+I met with our designer, to propose improvements to these details directly in code, until we both felt the React components in the style guide delivered the high fidelity version of the desired design style.

 Using the company’s design system where it made sense